Answered By: Gordon Sandison Last Updated: Oct 28, 2022 Views: 1047

 You may also wish to see information regarding visiting the University Library.

-Library Collections (Online and physical) are searchable through DISCOVER and the Library Catalogue, Documents created by the Library may be available on the Library website.
+Library Collections (Online and physical) are searchable through Library website.
 Application for re-use of these materials will be considered on a case by case basis.
 The Library service may place conditions upon re-use.

 Documents which lie outside the Library’s Public Task Statement will not be accessible for re-use under the Regulations.
 These include: